arduino/docs-content/content/hardware/03.nano/boards/nano-r4/datasheet/datasheet.md

 # Description

 The Arduino® Nano R4 is a Nano form factor board based on the RA4M1 series microcontroller from Renesas (R7FA4M1AB3CFM#HA0), which embeds a 48 MHz Arm® Cortex®-M4 microprocessor.
 The Nano R4's memory is larger than its predecessors, with 256 kB flash, 32 kB SRAM and 8 kB data memory (EEPROM).
 The Nano R4 board operates at 5 V, making it hardware compatible with Nano form factor accessories with the same operating voltage.
-Shields designed for previous Nano revisions are therefore safe to use with this board but are not guaranteed to be software compatible due to the change of microcontroller.

 Leverage the on-board Qwiic connector for seamless integration with Modulinos, enabling quick and reliable expansion of your project.

 # Target areas:

-Maker, Beginner, Education
+Digital Signal Processing, System on Module, Edge Computing, Rapid Prototyping

 # Contents

-## The Board
+## Application Examples
 <div style="text-align:justify;">
-The Nano R4 is an evolution of its predecessor, the Nano Classic, which was previously based on 8-bit AVR microcontrollers.
-There are thousands of guides, tutorials and books written about the Nano board, where Nano R4 continues its legacy.

-The board features the standard 14 digital I/O ports, 6 analog channels, dedicated pins for I2C, SPI and UART connections.
-Compared to its predecessors the board has a much larger memory: 8 times more flash memory (256 kB) and 16 times more SRAM (32 kB).

-### Application Examples

 **Effortless Transition:** Move seamlessly from prototyping to production with the familiar RA4M1 microcontroller present already in the UNO R4 family.